daos-stack/daos/doc/overview/data_integrity.md

 1. Event Logging - When silent data corruption is discovered, an event should be logged in such a way that it can be retrieved with other system health and diagnostic information.
-1. Proactive background service task - A background task on the server which scans for and detects (audits checksums) silent data corruption and corrects.
+2. (Currently in progress) Proactive background service task - A background task on the server which scans for and detects (audits checksums) silent data corruption and corrects.

+# Data Corruption
+There are two main types of corruption that DAOS may detect.
+Depending on how the data integrity feature is configured, DAOS may not know where the corruption occurred.
+1. Data corruption that occurs over the network on an object update or fetch between a DAOS client and the DAOS IO Server.
+2. Data corruption that occurs on media due to HW failures, power loss, etc.

+## Checksum Error Counts
+The following counters will be incremented each time a distinct data corruption error is discovered.
+- **Checksum Media Errors**: Whenever a new error is detected and it is known it is a media error.
+This counter can be viewed with the NVMe Health Statistics, but needs to be modified to not increment every time a checksum error happens.
+- **Checksum Network Error**: Whenever a new error is detected and is known to be over network (on server verify update or on client fetch when server verify fetch is enabled).
+(Note: doesn't exist yet)
+- **Checksum General Error**: Whenever it's not known if it's a media or network error.
+Not sure where this counter will be.
+(Note: doesn't exist yet)

 # Keys and Value Objects
 Because DAOS is a key/value store, the data for both keys and values is